pulumi/pulumi-hugo/themes/default/content/blog/csharp-static-analyzer/index.md

 There is a bigger problem in the API of the resource creation which is that it doesn't tell you that you missed a required property at compile-time.
 The underlying cause is because we are using property initializers for `StorageAccountArgs` with a _parameterless_ contructor.
 This is the case when creating _any_ resource across the cloud providers available in the Pulumi ecosystem.

+> See [Pulumi #3808](https://github.com/pulumi/pulumi/issues/3808) for more details and discussion on this issue.

 What can we do to fix the problem?

 First solution that comes to mind is to fix the generated .NET API for each cloud provider available with Pulumi: adding the required parameters as part of the contructor of arguments type and removing the _parameterless_ contructor.